dlktdr/BTWifiModule/README.md

 - [ ] Wifi Mode Selection (Extra AT commands including settings) (Access Point / Device / Ad-Hoc)
    - Wifi Modes
      - Trainer Not sure on a good mode here yet, probably not infrastructure mode tho, point to point maybe in 11b LR mode.
+       **EDIT:** I think ESPnow is a perfect solution, point to point and still works in LR mode.
      - Telemetry
      - Mavlink Router (Eventually, with radio support)
 - [ ] OTA Firmware updates for ESP (In AP mode via HTTP server)